-A customer's opinion of your store or office is made up of several factors.
+A customer's opinion of your store or office in Arlington is made up of several factors.
 Some of it you can't control (what he already heard about you, for example) and some you can and should control - what your venue looks like from the outside, what will people see first, and what will they think about your place when they enter.

 Imagine two stores, right next to each other.
 Let's call them Store A and Store B. Store A and Store B sell the same products, and they even look almost the same.
 Somewhat similar logo outside, a design that resembles the other, and they've both been in business for several years.
 However, their owners have different approaches towards the maintenance of the store.

 While the owner of Store A believes in saving money, lowering costs, and cleaning on his own, the owner of Store B believes in first impressions.
 He doesn't save money on cleaning - he cleans the store every day, and every few months he gets a professional cleaning service for the carpets, the awning and the upholstery in the store.
 Unlike the owner of Store A, Store B owner believes it's an investment well worth the money.